MikeHopley/ftl-ships-guide/stealth-b.md

 ### *Now you’re just being silly*

-Consider walking your engines Zoltan around the ship for timing the sensors dash.
+Consider [walking your engines Zoltan]((https://www.youtube.com/watch?v=OBwB5uSMNpM) around the ship for timing the sensors dash.
 You can use my [Zoltan treadmill](https://mikehopley.github.io/zoltan-treadmill/) for accurate timing.

 It’s even possible to time enemy weapons purely with crew movement and weapon animation (and this can potentially be used by *any* ship).
 You can use this when sensors don’t work, such as in a nebula, and you can let drones hit your sensors.
-It also charges your Glaive slightly faster, which might be relevant against drones or specific weapons.

 Use crew movement to time the weapon charge, de-power the Glaive, wait for the weapon to “go green”, then re-power on the *next* animation frame.
 For missiles and bombs, listen for the firing sound.